Segelzwerg/PortAuthority/README.md

 # PortAuthority

 Can't you remember the custom ports of your app?
-Setup a manager registering your applications for one-click access-
+Setup a manager registering your applications for one-click access.